simbo1905/root-objects/README.md

 you discover that you can move a delivery between contracts then you may need to make `delivery` a root entity.

-Consider the business rule that altering the `lineitems` with a `contract` updates the total cost of a contract.
+Consider the business rule that altering the `lineitems` within a `contract` updates the total cost of a contract.
 Expressed another way it says that it is a rule (aka an invariant) that the total cost field of the contract is sum of the cost of the individual line items within the contract.
 Which